Has the new Good Omens trailer sneakily confirmed when the series will be released?

 “The world will end this Spring – according to the Nice and Accurate Prophecies of Agnes Nutter, Witch,” the text in the video reads.
 “Except, a somewhat fussy angel and a fast-living demon – who live here on earth – are not actually looking forward to it.”

-David Tennant and Michael Sheen are set to star as the angel and the demon respectively.
+Michael Sheen and David Tennant are set to star as the angel and the demon respectively.

 Aziraphale and Crowley’s quest to end Armageddon is off to a rough start.
 Tweet #GoodOmens now and tell us where you think the #MissingAntichrist is.